Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Theoretical analysis of imputation and group fairness

-Equipped with the two key metrics of group's reconstruction error $L^\mathcal{I}_g$ and group's reconstruction gap $\Delta^\mathcal{I}_{g}$, we now investigate the impacts of the imputation strategy $\mathcal{I}$ and the missingness process on these measures of algorithmic fairness.
-In Theorem~\ref{theorem:expression}, we express each reconstruction error, $L^{group}_g$ and $L^{pop}_g$, as a function of (i)~the underlying distribution of the covariate, and (ii)~the missingness process.
-The missingness process is measured through $\alpha_g$, the observation rate, and $\rho_{g}$, the correlation between observation indicators and the covariate values.
-For the same observed data, the studied imputation strategies can result in largely different reconstruction errors because of the missingness process and the influence of the underlying distribution.
-Detailed proof of the theorem is provided in Appendix~\ref{app:proofs}, Proof~\ref{proof:expression}.
+We now investigate the impacts of the imputation strategy $\mathcal{I}$ and the missingness process on these measures of algorithmic fairness.
+In Lemma~\ref{theorem:expression}, we express each reconstruction error, $L^{group}_g$ and $L^{pop}_g$, as a function of (i)~the underlying distribution of the covariate, and (ii)~the missingness process.
+The missingness process influences the reconstruction error through: $\alpha_g$, the observation rate, and $\rho_{g}$, the correlation between observation indicators and the covariate values.
+Both of these can differ across groups, but note that while $\alpha_g$ is observed, estimation of $\rho_g$ requires an assumption upon the missingness process.
+To the best of our knowledge, the use of $\rho_{g}$ to reflect the group-specific missingness process in expressing reconstruction error is a novel formulation that is key to the findings of this section.

-\begin{theorem}[Group and population mean imputations' reconstruction error] Assuming i.i.d. data points $\{x_i\}$, one can express the reconstruction error in group $g$ resulting from group mean imputation as:
+\begin{lemma}[Group and population mean imputations' reconstruction error] Assuming i.i.d. data points $\{x_i\}$, one can express the reconstruction error in group $g$ resulting from group mean imputation as:

 \annotate[yshift=-0.8em]{below}{missingness}{Missingness process} \annotate[yshift=-0.4em]{below}{comp}{Standard deviation} \annotate[yshift=0.4em]{above}{error}{Variance of unobserved data}

 where the missingness process is represented through (i) $\rho_g = \text{Corr}(O, X \mid G = g)$, the unobserved correlation between the observation indicator and the ground truth covariate values, and (ii) $\alpha_g = \mathbb{E}[O \mid G = g]$, the observation rate in group $g$, which is observable.
 Other values impacting the reconstruction error are reflective of the underlying covariate distribution.
 This includes $\sigma^2_{X \mid G = g} = \text{Var}(X \mid G = g)$, the ground truth variance of the covariate in the group $g$; and $\sigma^2_{X \mid O = 0, G = g}$, the variance of the unobserved values of this same group.